MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/installation.md

 ### Load MillenniumOS on startup

+!!! tip
+    If you are using a supported [RRF Configuration](#rrf-installation) then you can skip to [Configuration](#configuration) as MillenniumOS will be loaded automatically.
+All you have to do is reboot after uploading the Zip file.

 MillenniumOS needs to be loaded on every bootup of your mainboard.

 To achieve this, we need to add or uncomment a configuration line in your `config.g` file.
 Navigate to the **"Files -> System"** tab, and click on the `config.g` file to edit it.

 Scroll to the bottom, and make sure that the last line in the file looks exactly like this: